 The 2N[®] LiftIP 2.0 Relay extender extends 2N[®] LiftIP 2.0 to include one additional output.
 The relay output type makes it posible to switch both voltage polarities.
-The blocking output opens/ closes according to the setting if it is impossible to set up an alarm call (no Proxy registration, no Alarm button number in the configuration) from 2N[®] LiftIP 2.0).
+According to the activation type, the blocking output opens/closes if it is impossible to set up an alarm call from 2N° LiftIP 2.0 (if there is no number in the Alarm button configuration or no SIP server registration except when Direct call is set for the Alarm button).